 At CES 2017, Sensoria announced the second generation of its fitness sock.
 You now get more data, and Sensoria Core, the unit which houses the technology, is smaller.
 Pre-orders for Sensoria Sock 2.0 will soon be available for delivery later in 2017.

 The luxury fashion brand Ralph Lauren is an unlikely name in the race to produce fashionable tech garments.
-Its men’s only PoloTech Shirt was designed with OMsignal to read vital signs like heart rate and variability, breathing depth and recovery, intensity of movement, energy output and stress levels, steps taken and calories burned.
+Its mens’ only PoloTech Shirt was designed in collaboration with OMsignal to read vital signs. this includes heart rate and variability, breathing depth and recovery, intensity of movement, energy output and stress levels, steps taken and calories burned.

 Conductive threads are woven into the compression top and a lightweight module snaps around the left rib cage to relay information via Bluetooth.
 The smartphone app offers live fitness monitoring and offers workouts tailor-made to how your body is reacting.
 The shirts itself is 70%, 21% nylon and for elasticity 9% spandex.